Bruce Brown NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Bruce Brown Insights vs. the Timberwolves

-- Brown's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- On defense, the Timberwolves have allowed 115.8 points per contest, which is 18th-best in the league.

-- The Timberwolves give up 44.7 rebounds per contest, ranking 22nd in the NBA.
+- The Timberwolves are the 18th-best defensive team in the NBA, giving up 115.8 points per game.

-- Looking at assists, the Timberwolves are 10th in the league, allowing 25 per game.
+- On the boards, the Timberwolves are 22nd in the NBA, allowing 44.7 rebounds per game.

 Bruce Brown vs. the Timberwolves